part-avocado/prettyregex/README.md

 const strongPassword = '[charU&charL&0-9&char(!)]{8,}';
 // Password MUST contain uppercase, lowercase, digits, and exclamation mark

+// Using ranges with MUST requirements const digitRange = '[0-2&charU]+';
+// MUST contain digits 0-2 AND uppercase letters
+// Examples: "A1" ✅, "B2" ✅, "a1" ❌ (missing uppercase), "A3" ❌ (3 not in range)
 ```

 #### AND/OR Union (`+` operator)